 • Are there extra costs for selling your home?

-Many villages will charge to refurbish your home or to cover the sales process (on top of the DMF).
-At Ryman villages, that’s all covered by the DMF.
+Many villages will charge to refurbish your home or to cover the sales process (on top of the deferred management fee).
+At Ryman villages, that’s all covered by the deferred management fee.

 • What happens if the sale of your apartment or townhouse is delayed?